lmfit/lmfit-py/doc/fitting.rst

    perform fit using either :meth:`leastsq` or :meth:`scalar_minimize`.

    :param method: name of fitting method.
-Must be one of the naemes in
+Must be one of the names in
                   :ref:`Table of Supported Fitting Methods <fit-methods-table>`
    :type  method:  str.
    :param params:  a :class:`Parameters` dictionary for starting values